Celebrating the Heritage of the Smoky Valley

 Rentals

 The Old Mill Campground is a small park area, with mature trees and a gravel road looping through, along the Smoky Hill River.
-It has 24 thirty amp electrical hook-ups and a large area suitable for tent camping.
+It has 12 thirty amp and 6 fifty amp electrical hook-ups, and a large area suitable for tent camping.